DOT Consortium Enrollment

 • The consortium allows employers to share costs while still providing compliant drug and alcohol testing services as required by the Department of Transportation.

-• Membership in a DOT drug and alcohol consortium can be beneficial for small companies who may not have the resources or personnel to develop and manage an independent, compliant drug testing program.
+• Membership in a DOT drug and alcohol consortium can benefit small companies that may not have the resources or personnel to develop and manage an independent, compliant drug testing program.
 Check out The Basics of Farm Exemptions.